Embrace Boredom to Become More Creative

 And this is important because — and here is a possible downside of all that boredom-averting technology — boredom has a purpose.

 Boredom is an emotion that signals that your current goals are not getting your motivational juices flowing.
 We become sated with anything that is repeated again and again, and our brains are novelty-hungry.
 Eat your very favorite food a few times in a row and you will become bored with it.
 The thrill of that new car soon fades and romantic relationships have to settle into a slow thrum of everyday contentment after the thrilling passions of the initial romance.

 Boredom is a signal that you are searching for new goals and the risk is that we can too-easily satisfy this restless drive — short-circuit it, even — by a simple swipe across the screens of our ubiquitous technology.

 By not enduring the restless search which our boredom signifies, we may end up missing big goals which will take much longer — maybe even a lifetime — to satisfy.

-By stopping ourselves from ever being bored, we risk feeding our curiosity with constant tidbits of intellectual junk food and blunt its appetite for the sustained curiosity which is the lifeblood of great literature, science and innovation.
+By stopping ourselves from ever being bored, we risk feeding our curiosity with constant tidbits of intellectual junk food and blunt its appetite for sustained curiosity which is the lifeblood of great literature, science, and innovation.

 Boredom is the psychological equivalent of fallow fields in agriculture — where they are left without any crops for a while to allow them to regenerate.